Subscribie/subscribie/docs/content/en/docs/Tasks/create-a-private-plan.md

   A guide to creating a private subscription plan that is not visible in your shop.
 ---

 Follow these steps to create an account private plan, these private plans will not be visible on your shop's signup page but can accessed through the plan's link.
+Learn how to [create a subscription plan link here.](https://docs.subscribie.co.uk/docs/tasks/create-plan-link/)

 ## Steps to Create a Private Plan